jailbirt/theeye-docs/docs/core-concepts/iam/admin.md

 #### Check Members that belog to an Organization

 > Search for the organizacion in the searchbar, click on the organization name in the results.
-You can edit/delete members directly bu clicking on the three spots next to the user.
+You can edit/delete members directly by clicking on the three spots next to the user.

 ![core iam admin organization members](../../images/core_iam_admin_organizations_members_down.jpg)